Now can we fix California's school facilities?

 featured image

 School districts tend to spend less than they should on ongoing maintenance.
 Instead, they defer maintenance costs — kind of like letting the "oil change" light shine and hoping for the best.
-When it can't wait anymore, they borrow money.
-They pay it back over time.
+When it can't wait anymore, they borrow money and pay it back over time.
 With interest, of course.

-• Most of the burden of school construction and maintenance is borne locally.
-Local communities vote to authorize local property taxes so their school district can sell school bonds for a specific project or set of projects.
-Since the passage of Prop 39 in 2000, local school bonds can be passed by a 55% supermajority.
+• Most school bonds are local.
+Most of the burden of school construction and maintenance is borne locally.
+Communities commit to pay additional local property taxes so their school district can sell school bonds for a specific project or set of projects.
+State law limits the amount of bond debt a school district may take on.
+This restriction is known as bonding capacity.

-• Historically, the state has contributed to school facilities, too, by selling state school bonds repaid by state taxes.
-These state bonds usually are structured as matching funds for local school bonds — school districts qualify for the matching money only if local voters pass a local property tax to issue their own local bonds.
-State school bonds are put on the ballot by the legislature and require majority approval by voters.
+• State bonds help.
+Historically, the state has supported school construction and modernization, too, by selling state school bonds repaid by state taxes.
+State bonds are put on the ballot by the legislature as a referendum.
+Passage requires majority approval.
+These state bonds have historically been structured as matching funds.
+That is, school districts qualify to receive bond funds from the state only if local voters pass a local property tax to issue their own local bonds.

-State and local school bonds often combine support for K-12 facilities and support for college facilities into a single measure.
-In the rest of this post, all figures relate only to bonds (or the portion of them) for pre-K-12 projects.
+State school bonds in California are often structured to pay for facilities in both K-12 schools and community colleges.
+In this post, all figures relate only to bonds (or the portion of them) for pre-K-12 projects.

 How often have voters supported state school bonds?